ncbi/robotframework-pageobjects/README.md

         Title Should Be  Apple
         [Teardown]  Close Google

-Here's a regular, unittest test case using the same page object:
+Here's a regular, unittest test case using the same page object.
+This code is in demos/test_google_search_to_apple.py:

     import unittest
     from pageobjects import google